Contributed by rueda on from the ref-ac-to-ring dept.

 - IPv4 and IPv6.

-All these combinations cannot be done manually, you have to automate
+All these combinations cannot be done manually, you have to automate it.

+Another missing IPv6 check got fixed.
+IPv4 packets with IP options have always been blocked unless the rule contained "allow-opts".
 Now the same is true for IPv6 packets with option headers.

 Thanks very much Alexander!